Early views: Images from the Port Phillip City Collection

 Montague, a tight-knit enclave of South Melbourne from 1883 to the 1960s, left a legacy of rare community spirit and an indelible sense of identity.

-Explore the themes and stories of the area’s history – flooding, housing, community spirit, employment, industry, wars and sport – through an online exhibition and two films.
+Explore the themes and stories of the area’s history – flooding, housing, community spirit, employment, industry, wars and sport – through two films narrated by former residents.

 2020 Shortlist Victorian Community History Awards

 The Gatwick: home is more than four walls

 The Gatwick Hotel, designed by Architect Harry Raymond Johnson opened for business on Fitzroy Street, St Kilda as a luxury residential hotel in 1937.
 It closed its doors in 2017 after 40 years as a rooming house run by the Carbone Family and their daughters Rose and Yvette.